Maria Theresa: Memorials and honours

 A number of streets and squares were named after her throughout the empire as well as statues and monuments built.
 In Vienna a large bronze monument was built in her honour at Maria-Theresien-Platz in 1888.
 The Maria Theresia Garden Square (Uzhhorod) was constructed in her memory as recently as 2013.

+In Slovakia, there was a monument called the Maria Teresa monument which stood on today's Ľudovít Štúr Square in Bratislava from 1897 to 1921.

 The city of Subotica was renamed in her honor in 1779, as Maria-Theresiapolis, sometimes spelled as Maria-Theresiopel or Theresiopel.

 A number of her descendants were named in her honour.
 These include: